 Discover How to Fly a Cessna 172 for Beginners.

-Introduction to Controls and Instruments
+Introduction to Controls and Instruments (updated October 24)

 Are you looking to learn to fly?
 If you are then knowing how to fly a Cessna 172 is a great place to start your journey.
 Not having flown a Cessna 172 I thought I would do some research to compliment the real world flying I have done in other aircraft.
 Let’s look at the equipment and the locations of all the switches as well as controls you need to fly in Cessna 172.

-The first place I would suggest to start learning how to fly a Cessna 172 is the warning placards in the aircraft.
+The first place I would suggest starting learning how to fly a Cessna 172 is the warning placards in the aircraft.
 These tell you important information on what you can and cannot do when flying the aircraft.
+You can also get Pilot Operating Handbooks (POH) for the Cessna 172 online for flight simulator use.
+These have comprehensive details on the real-world aircraft procedures and more.

 X Plane 11 as well as Microsoft Flight Simulator 2020 offer all include a Cessna 172 as the training aircraft of choice.
-If your keen to get started learning to fly then these flight simulators will be a great tool.
+If your keen to get started learning to fly, then these flight simulators will be a great tool.

-I am basing this little lesson on X Plane 11 and its flight handling and systems.
+I am basing this little lesson on X Plane 11/12 and its flight handling and systems.
 We can use it as a reference for the location of controls as well as switches and instruments as it is quite well laid out.

 Cessna 172 Instruments & Systems

-Flight Control
+Flight Control – Yellow Zone

 The Yellow Box shows Air Speed, Artificial Horizon and Altitude on the top row.
 The second row of instruments from the left are Turn and bank indicator, Compass and VSI or Vertical Speed indicator.

-Cessna 172 Engine Instruments Red Zone
+Cessna 172 Engine Instruments – Red Zone

 The Instruments in the red box are all related to fuel quantity and engine exhausts temperature (EGT) and fuel flow in the top gauge.